 Intermediate Ballet Arts and Humanities 1/2 course

+II

+A continuation of MUS 173.

 MUS 175.
-Beginning Arts and Jazz Dance I Humanities 1/2 course

-Designed for the student who has had no previous dance training.
+Beginning Arts and Jazz Dance I Humanities 1/2 course Designed for the student who has had no previous dance training.
 Basic jazz technique and terminology will be addressed.
 Students will gain body control and awareness through class performance.
 MUS 176.
-Beginning Arts and Jazz Dance II Humanities 1/2 course

-Continuation of MUS 175
+Beginning Arts and Jazz Dance II Humanities 1/2 course Continuation of MUS 175 MUS 177.

-Intermediate Lega Arts and
+Arts and

+Intermediate Jazz Humanities 1/2 course

-Intermediate Jazz Dance I
+Dance I

 MUS 178.

 Intermediate Jazz

 Arts and

 Humanities

 1/2 course

 Dance II

+A continuation of MUS 177.